People working from home = Isolation

 This will help.
 Lots of people need something on the horizon to focus on.
 This is because they can think, when this is all done, I have that to do.

-Action: Arrange or booking an event that makes you smile.
+Action: Arrange or book an event that makes you smile.

 #5: You Don’t Need to be a Buddhist to – Meditate